subquery/documentation/docs/quickstart/quickstart_chains/ethereum-opensea.md

 # Ethereum Quick Start - Opensea (Medium)

+## Goals

-Welcome to our comprehensive step-by-step guide dedicated to constructing a Subquery indexer tailored for the OpenSea marketplace.
+Welcome to our comprehensive step-by-step guide dedicated to constructing a SubQuery indexer tailored for the OpenSea marketplace.
 OpenSea has emerged as a global epicenter for NFTs, establishing itself as a vibrant ecosystem for creators, collectors, and traders alike.

-Whether you're a developer seeking to construct applications that harness the power of NFT data or an enthusiast eager to immerse yourself in the realm of digital collectibles, this guide is designed to seamlessly lead you through the steps of configuring your personal OpenSea Subquery indexer.
+**This guide is designed to seamlessly lead you through the steps of configuring your personal OpenSea SubQuery indexer.**

 It's important to note that the indexing process discussed here is designed specifically for the Opensea protocol known as **Seaport**.
 Seaport represents a groundbreaking web3 marketplace protocol engineered for the secure and efficient buying and selling of NFTs.
 It's essential to recognize that this protocol extends its utility not solely to OpenSea but to all NFT builders, creators, and collectors.
 Its core smart contract adheres to open-source principles and operates with inherent decentralization.

 ## Setting Up the Indexer

-In this Seaport indexing project, our main goal is to set up the indexer to only collect information from one smart contract: `0x00000000006c3852cbef3e08e8df289169ede581`.
+In this Seaport indexing project, our main goal is to set up the indexer to only collect information from one smart contract: `0x00000000006c3852cbef3e08e8df289169ede581`, the [SeaportExchange contract](https://etherscan.io/address/0x00000000006c3852cbef3e08e8df289169ede581).

 For a more comprehensive understanding of how these fundamental protocol mechanisms operate, you can consult the official [Seaport documentation](https://docs.opensea.io/reference/seaport-overview).